Quasi-graphs, zero entropy and measures with discrete spectrum: Dynamics on quasi-graphs

 \textbf{\eqref{lem:exact-rank:thirditem}} By (1) and (2), for any $k$-order oscillatory quasi-arc $A$ in $X$, there exists a $k$-order oscillatory quasi-arc $B$ in $X$ such that $f(B)$ and $A$ are eventually the same.
-Note that there are only finitely many $k$-order oscillatory quasi-arcs in $X$ when modularizing eventually the same oscillatory quasi-arcs.
-So for each $k$-order oscillatory quasi-arc in $X$, its image under $f$ much contain a $k$-order oscillatory quasi-arc. \end{proof}
+Note that there are only finitely many $k$-order oscillatory quasi-arcs in $X$ up to identification of eventually the same oscillatory quasi-arcs.
+Therefore, for each $k$-order oscillatory quasi-arc in $X$, its image under $f$ must contain a $k$-order oscillatory quasi-arc. \end{proof}